Gorilla Parks in Africa: A Comprehensive Guide to Planning Your Next Adventure Africa is a…

 All Mangabeys are arboreal, spending most of the time in the upper canopy and excellent jumpers, but the Grey-cheeked Mangabey’s tail is strong enough to help it hook on to branches are they leap through the forest.

-Adult male Mangabeys produce a distinctive ‘Whoop-Gobble’ sound to make their presence known, a call that can be heard up to a kilometre away.
+Adult male Mangabeys produce a distinctive ‘Whoop-Gobble’ sound.
 There are nine species of Mangabey in all and each troop has its own home range in an effort to avoid confrontations.